-‘Alison’ – a story of monsters, miracles and hope.
+‘Alison’ is a story of monsters, miracles and hope.

-After recently being nominated for Best Documentary at this year’s Silwerskermfees 2016, the hybrid film, Alison the movie was bestowed the top honour this past weekend of International Humanitarian Platinum Award Winner for Best Documantary at this year’s World Humanitarian Film Awards.
+After being nominated for Best Documentary at this year’s Silwerskermfees 2016, the hybrid film, Alison the movie was bestowed the top honour of International Humanitarian Platinum Award Winner for Best Documentary at that year’s World Humanitarian Film Awards.

 Carlini’s hybrid feature documentary on Alison Botha is a deeply personal and emotional story of triumph and survival.
 Using a creative and innovative fairytale aesthetic, Carlini’s film is a poetic and insightful exploration of trauma and overcoming.